UrbanInstitute/urbanschemes/README.md

 ### Horizontal bar chart
 This bar chart visualizes average car price by manufacturer using the `auto` dataset included with a Stata installation.

 With a horizontal bar chart, the y-axis is "flipped" to the horizontal position but must still be referred to with y-axis options.
 This example displays average car prices along the y-axis, although the y-axis line itself is removed.
-The y-axis title is placed along the top of the chart.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
+The y-axis title is placed along the top of the chart and the grid lines pattern is dotted.
 ```
 sysuse auto, clear
 split make, p(" ")